Overview

 Delivery Venue

-This course will be delivered at one of our campuses or a hired venue.
-Some students may take the option of attending weekly online classes.
+Simulation class will be delivered at one of our campuses.
+Some students may take the option of attending online classes depending upon Individual cases.

 Some assignments that you will undertake may include:

-Work Placement Program Work placement is not optional; this course includes 120 hours of practical placement.
-We understand the industry and can assist you in finding Work Placement.
+Work placement is not optional; this course includes 120 hours of practical placement.
 JTI Work placement Coordinator, JTI Trainers and the student will work collaboratively in securing a work placement.

 Recognition of Prior Learning is the process that recognises a student’s current skills and experience, regardless of where and when the learning occurred.
 Students may have existing knowledge and skills, and these could be formally recognised and credited towards a qualification from JTI.
 For further information on RPL, click here.